-Apparently, Donnelly's testimony convinced the three judges that the case before them involved an example of this and they ordered a retrial concepts often become muddied as they are passed on.
+Apparently, Donnelly's testimony convinced the three judges that the case before them involved an example of this and they ordered a retrial

 [ Comment by JH: This is a very nice example of the advantages of Bayesian over Frequentist inference .. it lets one take one's prior knowledge (the fact that he is the Archbishop) into account.